phuse-org/SENDConform/doc/SHACL-SENDRuleEg.md

 # A Step-by-Step Example

 ### 0. Background
 The goal of this page is to provide a full, simple, working example of how to model a SEND rule using SHACL.
-The simplistic data structure does not match the schema used in the main SENDConform project, which is more complex.
-This work will be documented elsewhere.
+The simplistic data structure does not match the more complex schema used in the main SENDConform project, which documented elsewhere.

 ### 1. Data Structure and Implications for Constraints